-- ▶ The stitch is selected. - If necessary, width and length adjust the stitch length, etc. - For details on sewing with each of the utility stitches, refer to the following pages. - [Example] Selecting stitch - Press the stitch selection keys to select stitch 04.
+► The stitch is selected.

+- 6 If necessary, specify the setting for automatic reverse/reinforcement stitching and adjust the stitch length, etc. - For details on sewing with each of the utility stitches, refer to the following pages. - [Example] Selecting stitch - Press the stitch selection keys to select stitch 04.